 Jaune Gros De Paris Pumpkin (Yellow Of Paris Pumpkin) is a large, yellow heirloom pumpkin variety from France.
-This big yellow pumpkins typically weigh 40-50 pounds, but can grow to reach over 100 pounds in good conditions.
+These big yellow pumpkins typically weigh 40-50 pounds but can grow to reach over 100 pounds in good conditions.
 While this heirloom is beautiful, it is known mainly for its tender, sweet cooked flesh.
 Use this pumpkin variety in pies, soups, or baked goods like pumpkin bread.

 Tokyo Blue Squash (Tokyo Pumpkin) is a small, dark green heirloom pumpkin from Tachikawa City, Tokyo (Japan).
 These early-maturing fruits typically weigh about 5 pounds when ripe, and are known for their incredibly smooth texture and sweet taste when cooked.

-Thai Kang Kob Pumpkin is a a small-medium, dark green wrinkled heirloom pumpkin from Thailand.
+Thai Kang Kob pumpkin is a small-medium, dark green wrinkled heirloom pumpkin from Thailand.
 These ribbed, warty fruits grow on pest-resistant plants.
-Ripe Thai Kang Kob Pumpkins weigh 6-8 pounds, and have excellent cooking characteristics.
+Ripe Thai Kang Kob Pumpkins weigh 6-8 pounds and have excellent cooking characteristics.